Omicron hampers Hollywood return to business - ExBulletin

 Omicron hampers Hollywood return to business

-Tim Hillman was preparing to start working as a stage manager for Fox Network 9-1-1 “in Los Angeles on Monday, but Omicron had other plans.
+LOS ANGELES – Tim Hillman was preparing to start working as a stage manager for Fox Network’s “9-1-1” show in Los Angeles on Monday, but Omicron had other plans.

 To avoid the risk of a costly shutdown if the team returning from vacation were positive for COVID-19 mid-turn, the proceedings produced by Disney postponed its restart until January 10, he said.